 - 1. In the event of an issue with the course or the instructor, the student should first contact the instructor face to face or via e-mail.
 The faculty and the student will discuss the issue, and hopefully, a resolution is reached. - 2.
 The student should notify the faculty via email again if the issue still did not get resolved after step 1. - 3.
-If not resolved, the student could then contact the Chair of the McCoy School of Engineering, Dr. Desai, face to face or via email, (raj.desai@msutexas.edu), and discuss the issue. - 4.
-Dr. Desai will discuss the issue at hand with the faculty member and the student to reach a resolution. - 5.
+If not resolved, the student could then contact the Chair of the McCoy School of Engineering, Dr. Desai, face to face or via email, (raj.desai@msutexas.edu) and discuss the issue. - 4.
+Dr. Desai will discuss the issue at hand with the faculty member.
+Dr. Desai will discuss the result of this discussion with the student.
+Hopefully, a resolution is reached on the issue after this step. - 5.
 The student should notify the Chair via email if the issue still did not get resolved. - 6.
 The Chair will contact the Dean and try to resolve the conflict.
 In case the conflict deals with the student grade, she will forward the case to the Grade Appeals Committee, if necessary.